 We identified improvement opportunities during the diagnostic, which included scheduling inefficiencies, time spent moving around work-in-process trollies to find the right parts, and a variety of other issues that were impeding workflow and undermining productivity.
 Some workers were overburdened and rushing to get their work done while others were standing around waiting.

-Solution: We recommended a range of lean practices that would improve the workflow and have an immediate impact on productivity, including standard work, adherence to takt time, balanced work cells, visual management, revamped material replenishment processes and leader standard work.
+Solution: We recommended a range of lean practices that would improve workflow and have an immediate impact on operational agility and productivity, including standard work, adherence to takt time, balanced work cells, visual management, revamped material replenishment processes and leader standard work.

 Our initial priorities included: